 The ISS orbits the Earth every 90 minutes at an average distance of 400 km.
 The ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will first appear in the north-west and move towards the south-east, travelling very close to Alpha Centauri, the bright star near the Southern Cross.
+The Station will appear low in the south-west and move towards Alpha Centauri, the bright star near the Southern Cross.
 Predictions of where and when to see the ISS can be obtained from the Heavens Above website.

 On This Day